Tourism in Italy: Southern Italy

-Southern Italy (also called Mezzogiorno) is well known for the cuisine, that offers a wide choice of food at lower prices.
-It is also known for the pairing of Mediterranean clime with the beautiful beaches of each region, an important element for local tourism.
+Southern Italy (also called Mezzogiorno) is well known for its cuisine, which offers a wide choice of food at lower prices.
+It is also known for the pairing of Mediterranean climate with the beautiful beaches of each region, an important element for local tourism.
 Naples is the most visited city in the area, and the ruins of Pompeii are the most visited sights.

 Other important tourist destinations include the Amalfi Coast, Ravello, Benevento, Caserta, Salerno and Pozzuoli.
 The natural parks of Abruzzo, the greenest region in Europe, include the Abruzzo National Park, the National Park of Gran Sasso and Monti della Laga the Maiella National Park and Sirente-Velino Regional Park which attract thousands of visitors due to more than 30 protected Nature Reserves and the presence of 75% of all Europe's living species.

 Apulia, which includes the historical cities of Lecce and Bari and villages composed of trulli; like Calabria it is famous for its coasts.
 Basilicata is very famous for so-called Sassi di Matera.
-The main city of Molise are Campobasso and Isernia, the most important sight is the Basilica of Castelpetroso.
+The main cities of Molise are Campobasso and Isernia, the most important sight is the Basilica of Castelpetroso.
 Calabria coasts are very appreciated by tourists; the capital city is Catanzaro but its most populated city is Reggio Calabria.